phageParser/phageParser/CODE-OF-CONDUCT.md

 We ask that all interactions follow the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+Please report any unacceptable behaviour to madeleine.bonsma@gmail.com.